Since when we started researching everything related to Canada, we discovered a destination well known to North Americans: the Canadian rockies.

 It is worth mentioning that we practically fill the 7 days with tours, and even the day of arrival and even the day of return that usually have partial free time, since the routine of the airport, collection and return of the car take part of the day, still so we took walks on those days.

 With that, if you want to enjoy the place more calmly, including having free time to enjoy some afternoons at the camping, I recommend staying 9 days.

 Banff’s nearest airport is in Calgary, Alberta province and the price of the ticket will vary from the time and the city of origin of the flight.

-With this, we were very fortunate to still get a car for our trip on top of the hour, because the recommended is to book the Motorhome for at least 6 months in advance.
+With that, we were very lucky to still get a car for our trip in the nick of time, so to avoid stress, research well in advance.